What is a Grey Diamond?

 In this photo I have displayed a grey diamond beside the Drea Ring on my index finger to show you what it looks like when set.
 In the Willow Ring on the left there are only a few carbon flecks which give it the faintest grey shade.
 These diamonds range between .35c and .88 carats.
 The beauty of the grey diamonds is that they’re an illusion.
 They are SI diamonds meaning inclusions you can see with the naked eye.
 These black flecks of carbon set the mood and tone for that alluring dark smoky colouring.

 If you’re ready to inquire and begin the process of creating your own grey diamond ring, I would be delighted to create a dark and mysterious beauty for you!
-MESSAGE ME here to begin the process…I guarantee you will fall head over heels in love, just as I have!
+Contact me to begin the process…I guarantee you will fall head over heels in love, just as I have!